How Did Safety Diver Stephen Keenan Die?

 However, everything changed for Stephen during his teenage years as his father left home and his mother got diagnosed with cancer, resulting in him developing an entirely fresh perspective.
 He obviously knew he didn’t want to stay, settle down, or lead a conventional existence, yet he still gladly stuck around after graduation for his mother since they’d always been extremely close.
 Her death, thus devastatingly, finally pushed him to spread his wings, especially as his philosophy became to “live for today, for you never know what comes down the line,” according to the original.

-In other words, Stephen gradually evolved from a free diver to a diving instructor/trainer to a safety specialist to an entrepreneur — he actually established Dahab Freedivers right on the coast.
-Yet 2013 is when he’d inadvertently made a name for himself in the community by saving diving icon Natalia Molchanov’s son Alexey during an event while risking a blackout and hence his own life.
+In other words, Stephen gradually evolved from a free diver to a diving instructor/trainer, a safety specialist, and an entrepreneur — he actually established Dahab Freedivers right on the coast.
+Yet, in 2013 is when he inadvertently made a name for himself in the community by saving diving icon Natalia Molchanov’s son Alexey during an event while risking a blackout and, hence, his own life.
 He was a selfless hero in every sense of the term, which is precisely why he was ultimately appointed Chief of Security for the deep, dark, perilous 2017 Vertical Blue competition in The Bahamas.

 That’s when Stephen came across an unwaveringly determined yet hot-headed Italian athlete Alessia Zecchini, only to end up spending nearly every day with her in the form of a safety instructor.
 It thus comes as no surprise he was right there when she broke Natalia Molchanov’s long-standing world record of 101 meters, just to break it once again a few days later to reach 104 meters.
 “He inspired trust right away,” Alessia said of him in the documentary.
 “I saw him as the only one who could coach me.
 The thing that struck me was his eyes were so blue, like the ocean.
 His gaze was enough, before fixing we would look at each other and he would give me strength.”